What is an Actuator? Principles, Classification, and Applications

 Electromagnetic Actuators

-Electromagnetic actuators make use of electricity and magnetism to perform actuation.
+Electromagnetic actuators make use of electrical energy and magnetic fields to perform actuation.
 These actuators are among the most commonly used actuators in the industries.

 AC and DC Servo Motor actuators